 Tourist information on popular and traditional Roman dishes to be found at Rome restaurants.
 Tourist information includes advice on what to order when you want to taste the real Roman cuisine.

 Roman cuisine has always used a strictly observed timetable.
 Thursdays, for example, is the day of Gnocchi, served with a sauce of meat and tomato or cheese and pepper; on Friday, ravioli filled with ricotta and spinach, and gastronomic treasures from the sea such as cod stew made with tomato, pine seeds and raisins.

-While Saturday is the turn of tripe flavored with the unmistakable Roman wild mint; on Sunday dig into a huge plate of homemade tagliatelle prepared in one of its numerous forms.
-Below you'll find several typical Roman dishes that you'll find served in the majority of restaurants in Rome
+While Saturday is the turn of tripe flavoured with the unmistakable Roman wild mint; on Sunday dig into a huge plate of homemade tagliatelle prepared in one of its numerous forms.
+Below you'll find several traditional Roman dishes that you'll find served in the majority of restaurants in Rome